xwang6-cy/WebApp-MBTA/instructions.md

 3. Discuss from a learning perspective, what you learned through this project and how you'll use what you learned going forward.
 Reflect on how ChatGPT helped you and what you wish you knew beforehand that could have helped you succeed.
 Consider including screenshots to demonstrate your project's progress and development.

+**Note**:
+- Begin by including the names of all team members at the top of the document.
+- Make the `README.md` file clear and concise.
+There is no need to use fancy words or ChatGPT.

 ### 3. Turning in Assignment

 1. Push your completed code and updated `README.md` to the forked GitHub repository (depending on which team member's repository is being used to work on the project).